 There’s a lot to be said for good lighting.
-Like Midas with his golden touch, the right glow can make a home shine – and during the darkest of winter days, nothing makes a living space feel more welcoming than ambient light.
-To capture the cosy feeling of Christmas through your interiors, turn your attention to your lamps.
-“Lighting can literally change the feel and mood of a room,” say Natalie Stephenson, Co-Founder of interior design company Stephenson Wright, which she runs with her business partner Juliette Wright.
+Like Midas with his golden touch, the right glow can make a home shine—and during the darkest of winter days, nothing makes a living space feel more welcoming than ambient light.
+To capture the cozy feeling that this time of year evokes, turn your attention to your lamps.
+“Lighting can literally change the feel and mood of a room,” say Natalie Stephenson, Co-Founder of British interior design company Stephenson Wright, which she runs with her business partner Juliette Wright.
 “Even basic candlelight creates all the feels for us.”
 With a portfolio of homes and commercial spaces that span London to the Algarve under their belts, the designers have garnered a unique understanding of lighting and the impact it has on an interior.
 To achieve a festive glow at home, keep reading to discover their expert lighting ideas.

-There are three kinds of lighting commonly used by interior designers – ambient lighting, which is basic illumination; accent lighting, which is used for aesthetic purposes; and task lighting, the most practical of the three.
-Thoughtfully arranging these styles together to accentuate different areas of a room will help you to achieve a warm and inviting look.
+There are three kinds of lighting commonly used by interior designers—ambient lighting, which is basic illumination; accent lighting, which is used for aesthetic purposes; and task lighting, the most practical of the three.
+Thoughtfully arranging these types together to accentuate different areas of a room will help you to achieve a warm and inviting look.
 “Layering is key,” Wright explains.
-“Make sure you have good, dimmable overhead lighting with a thoughtful layout, balanced with wall lights – which we love – and table lamps.”
+“Make sure you have good, dimmable overhead lighting with a thoughtful layout, balanced with wall lights—which we love—and table lamps.”

-An easy – and affordable – way to make your lighting feel cosier is to simply swap harsher light bulbs for soft, LED alternatives; an instant fix, this will make your previously stark lights feel warmer.
-“The most common lighting design issue we come across is ‘grid lighting’ on the ceiling, with bright white halogen bulbs dimming to a cold grey colour, which does nothing for the ambience of the room,” says Wright.
-“This can easily be improved with a change of bulb to an LED, which dims to a warm colour.”
+An easy—and affordable—way to make your lighting feel cozier is to simply swap harsher light bulbs for soft, LED alternatives; an instant fix, this will make your previously stark lights feel warmer.
+“The most common lighting design issue we come across is ‘grid lighting’ on the ceiling, with bright white halogen bulbs dimming to a cold gray color, which does nothing for the ambience of the room,” says Wright.
+“This can easily be improved with a change of bulb to an LED, which dims to a warm color.”

-“Scaling your light fittings is also important,” adds Stephenson.
-“Pendant lights above a dining table should be a decent size in proportion with your furniture and hung at a height that has a connection to the surroundings – not too high and not too low.
+“Scaling your light fixtures is also important,” adds Stephenson.
+“Pendant lights above a dining table should be a decent size in proportion with your furniture and hung at a height that has a connection to the surroundings—not too high and not too low.
 If necessary, use two pendants to get the desired result.”

-If you’ve switched up your lighting, changed your bulb, adjusted the angle and it’s still not looking right, it could be the shade that needs sorting.
-Switching colours or designs can have a big impact on the overall effect of your light.
-For a brighter shine, opt for a “cream or neutral colour”; for moodier lighting, “a darker shade or pattern is perfect”.
+If you’ve switched up your lighting, changed your bulb, adjusted the angle and it’s still not looking right, it could be the shade that needs attention.
+Switching colors or designs can have a big impact on the overall effect of your light.
+For a brighter shine, opt for a “cream or neutral color”; for moodier lighting, “a darker shade or pattern is perfect.”

-The best of both worlds will be the most effective, Wright says: “We tend to mix the lampshades in a room – enjoying how a patterned shade can pull a room scheme together – so we may use a pattern on a large lamp and a cream on a wall light shade.”
+The best of both worlds will be the most effective, Wright says: “We tend to mix the lampshades in a room—enjoying how a patterned shade can pull a look together—so we may use a pattern on a large lamp and a cream on a wall light shade.”

-The soft flicker of candlelight will enhance your Christmas look.
-Taper candles arranged on mantelpieces, tealights on tabletops and pillar candles on coffee tables will lend a festive finishing touch – and all the better if they’re fragranced with the scents of the season.
+The soft flicker of candlelight will enhance your look.
+Taper candles arranged on a mantel, tealights on tabletops and pillar candles on coffee tables will lend a finishing touch—and all the better if they’re fragranced with the scents of the season.
 “In the darker evenings, it’s always lovely to have lanterns around your home with candles,” adds Wright.
-“We sometimes use candles that have batteries rather than a real flame – with these you can set the timer to come on at dusk.”
+“We sometimes use candles that have batteries rather than a real flame—with these you can set the timer to come on at dusk.”

-Don’t feel limited to the main rooms in the house; decorative lighting in unconventional places will amplify your seasonal display.
+Don’t feel limited to the main rooms in the house; decorative lighting in unconventional places will amplify your home’s cozy feel.
+During the holidays, why not incorporate these with decorative pieces?
 “Multiple lanterns placed together on a hall table with seasonal foliage can be really festive,” says Stephenson.
-Team with traditional Christmas lights twined around the bannister and you’ll feel in the spirit of the season the moment you step through the door.
+Pair them with traditional Christmas lights twined around the bannister and you’ll be in the spirit of the season the moment you step through the door.